patrickoser/social-app/README.md

     which in turn keeps load times manageable.

 Working on:
+    likes seem to only show for the people who liked them.
+After creating a new account the likes I made on 'newestguy dont show when viewing through a new account.
+State may not be in sync with the likes stored in firebase.

     Posts need to have a link over the username of the person who created the post, that takes you to there profile.

     need a default profile pic for when one is not added.